Into The Streets: Public Art Series

 Can you imagine a day without music?
 It surrounds us each and every day – almost everywhere we go, we can have easy access to music in our lives.
 But it wasn’t always this way.Over 100 years ago when Lethbridge was just becoming a city, music was much more rare.
 You had to own an instrument, or know someone who could play one, just to have access to music.
 Before radios became common, you would likely only hear music during a concert or a parade, which meant that music was a driving force that helped bring our community together.

-From Pianos to Power Chords, organized by guest curator Tyler Stewart, takes a deeper look at how music has helped to unite us.
+From Pianos to Power Chords, took a deeper look at how music has helped to unite us.
 From the first static-filled radio broadcasts to the high-fidelity recordings of today, along with the garage bands, symphonies and late-night jam sessions in between, this exhibition showcases the sounds coming out of Southern Alberta.
+This exhibition featured illustrations by local artist Eric Dyck, and was adapted into a full-length comic book with expanded content for the exhibition’s closing reception.

 National Music Centre